mrsteve0924/playlist/README.md

 Requirements
 VLC.
 Using cvlc command to play audio files as well using vlc's media server to get song information

-I wrote these scripts so I can quickly start listening to my locally stored music without having to open up the VLC gui or type a string of commands in the termina. mapped the play script to a keyboard shortcut for quick launching.
+I wrote these scripts so I can quickly start listening to my locally stored music without having to open up the VLC gui or type a string of commands in the terminal. mapped the play script to a keyboard shortcut for quick launching.

 subsequently addded the nowplaying script so i can see song info and time remaining easily.  using generic monitor plugin (xfce) to display a /tmp file with the media information.